zeroche-dev/weather-app/README.md

 ## About project

-Very simple weather app coded using Laravel, random data.
+Very simple weather app coded using Laravel 9

 ## Requirements